AstarNetwork/astar-docs/docs/wasm/sc-dev/swanky.md

 <Figure caption="Initiate a project" src={require('./img/01-init.gif').default} />

-After answering the prompts, Swanky will modify the templates, download the node and run appropriate installation scripts.
+After responding to the prompts, Swanky will modify the templates, download the node, and run the appropriate installation scripts.
-The resulting folder structure should look like this:
+The resulting folder structure should look something like this:

 <Figure caption="Folder structure" src={require('./img/01a-folder_structure.png').default} />

 #### `swanky check`

-Verify the dependencies needed to run the swanky project.
+Verify the dependencies needed to run the Swanky project.

 ```
 USAGE